 • Illustrate the formation of gas plumes and the effects of turbulence

-• Explain the importance of removing fuel sources to prevent fire and explosions
+• Identify the need to remove fuel sources to prevent fire and explosions

 • Illustrate the effects of explosions and overpressure